The combinatorial structure of beta negative binomial processes: Introduction

 The conjugacy of the family of beta distributions with various other exponential families carries over to beta processes and randomizations by probability kernels lying in these same exponential families.
 The beta process is therefore a convenient choice for further randomizations, or in the language of Bayesian nonparametrics, as a prior stochastic process.
-For example, previous work has focused on the (simple) point process that takes each atom $\gamma_j$ with probability $\basicbb_j$ for every $j\ge 1$, which is, conditioned on $B$, called a \emph{Bernoulli process} (with base measure $B$) \citep{TJ2007}.
-Analogously, in this article we study the point process
+For example, previous work has focused on the (simple) point process that takes each atom $\gamma_j$ with probability $\basicbb_j$ for every $j\ge1$, which is, conditioned on $B$, called a \emph{Bernoulli process} (with base measure $B$) \cite{TJ2007}.
+In this article, we study the point process where the random variables $\zeta_1, \zeta_2, \ldots$ are conditionally independent given $B$ and